HsiangHung/Machine_Learning_Note/Classification/Multiclass Classification/README.md

 As an example on Green-blue-red calss, if we have a test case with a probability score of (0.9) from the Green class classifier, probability score of (0.4) from the Blue classifier, but a negative classification score from the remaining Red classifier.
 Based on the probability scores, we predict the test input belongs to the Green class.

+The biggest issue with one-vs-all classification is **Class Imbalance**.
+Consider we have 5 classes, and even number of samples of each class i.e. each class makes up 20% of the data.
+When you do a one-vs-all classification, you convert the problem into 5 binary classification problems, and in each of the 5 cases you end up with a 20-80 distribution.
+See the [Quora post: What are the issues with one vs all classification approach?](https://www.quora.com/What-are-the-issues-with-one-vs-all-classification-approach).

 ## One vs. One (OvO)

 In One-vs-One classification, for the N-class instances dataset, we have to generate the `N(N-1)/2` binary classifier models.